mkjanssen/IBL-explorationsinmodernmath/index.md

 ### Assignments

-The best way to learn mathematics is to _do_ mathematics, and so we will regularly engage in the following items of work to
+The best way to learn mathematics is to _do_ mathematics, and so we will regularly engage in the following items of work to...

+### Tentative Schedule

 | Week | Day                                        | Topic | Work due |